nanocosmos/documentation-net/docs/cloud/analytics-api-documentation.md

 <u>Problem</u>:

-You observe a high number of errors since yesterday morning.<br/>
+A high number of errors can be observed since yesterday morning.<br/>
-You assume it is the result of h5live player version upgrade.<br/>
+The assumption is made that this was caused by the h5live player version upgrade.<br/>
-You are not sure how to validate that assumption, telling us it seems particularly concerning for brazil.<br/>
+Problem is particularly present in brazil and needs validation whether this affects a large number of clients.<br/>
-You want to know if we can confirm and solve the issue.
+Confirmation can now be done with the help of the **SPSR** & **PSE** API routes.

 <u>How to investigate</u>: